 - the client need provides a growth opportunity for your firm.

-Your marketing organization should be built primarily with skills for Lead Generation.
-Invest in generating leads today with highly targeted lead generation activities that speak with authority, detail the issue’s urgency, have a strong call to action and provide scale, such as speaking engagements, direct mail and seminars.
+Your marketing organization should be built primarily on skills for Lead Generation.
+Invest in generating leads today with highly targeted lead generation activities that speak with authority, detail the issue’s urgency, have a strong call to action and provide scale, such as speaking engagements, direct mail, and seminars.
 If you have not already made the investment, integrated CRM and marketing automation should be a priority and will provide major ROI lift in Quadrants 1 and 2.
-If you are in Quadrant 3:

 - your clients are very aware of the issue in their lives,